jeanibarz/probir/memory-bank/raw_reflection_log.md

 - Successfully amended the commit to remove `session_debug_log.txt` and ensure `task_progress.md` (moved to `memory-bank/`) is correctly ignored and not tracked.
 - The repository is now in the correct state with desired files committed and others appropriately ignored.

-Improvements_Identified_For_Consolidation:
-- Git Workflow: Clarify the interaction of `git mv` when the destination is an ignored directory.
-Emphasize that `git status` is key to verify the actual tracked status post-operation, as commit logs might be terse.
-- Git Workflow: Reinforce the standard procedure for correcting commits by removing files: `git rm --cached <file_to_remove_from_tracking>` followed by `git commit --amend --no-edit`.
 ---
 ---
 Date: 2025-05-09